The 10 Most Effective Thigh Workout Moves of All Time

 - Continue these lunges for 30 seconds before switching sides and doing another 30 seconds on the other leg.

 Channel your inner ballerina.
-The plié works your hamstrings, quads, abductors, and adductors—yep, your whole thigh.
+The plié is a thigh workout exercise that utilizes your hamstrings, quads, abductors, and adductors—yep, your whole thigh.

 - Stand with your feet slightly wider than shoulder-width apart and your toes pointing out.